ahrimaz/next-movie-rater/README.md

 ## Recent Updates

+- **Enhanced Homepage**: Redesigned homepage with Featured Picks section, improved Community Spotlight, and additional engagement sections
+- **Featured Picks**: Reorganized admin movie ratings into a cleaner Featured Picks section at the top of the homepage
+- **Community Engagement**: Added "Join the Conversation" call-to-action section and "Film Fact of the Day" feature
+- **Visual Improvements**: Improved spacing, typography, and visual consistency throughout the homepage
 - **Edit and Delete User Ratings**: Implemented functionality for users to edit and delete their own movie ratings
 - **Enhanced User Profiles**: Implemented complete user profile system with customizable bios, profile images, theme colors, and privacy settings
 - **Profile Management**: Added full profile management UI for users to control their profile information